jexser/Weather_Station_Data_Portal/README.md

 Routes are organised as Flask Blueprints (`api_bp`, `ui_bp`) registered in `app.py`.
 The repository's `_load_and_clean_data()` is LRU-cached by file path, so repeated requests for the same station avoid disk reads.
 It handles header skipping, whitespace stripping, TG scaling (÷10 → °C), and `-9999` → `null` replacement.
 All service and repo return types are typed frozen dataclasses in `models.py`.

+Dispatcher pattern implemented in `handlers.py` to handle different types of requests.

 ## Web Pages

 | Route | Page |